edipetres/UFO-blog-post/README.md

 ## Managed Services

-A large part of the software development life cycle is the maintenance and operations of the running systems (up to 20-30%).
+A large part of the software development life cycle is the maintenance and operations (Deploy and Maintain) of the running systems - up to 20-30%.

 ![aws](images/graph.png)
+[1]

 Self managed services take this out of your hands and provide you with a smooth development process where more developer time can be allocated to the design, development and testing of the product.
 Here is a few examples of the benefits you can get from using services that are managed by third parties.